Soviet Union in World War II: The Frontoviki

 Discipline was harsh and men could be executed, for desertion and ordering a retreat without orders.
 To maintain morale, the men were often entertained with films shown on outdoor screens, together with musical troupes performing music, singing and dancing.
 The balalaika—regarded as a Russian "national instrument"—often featured as part of the entertainment.
 The Soviet regime held the position that essentially sex did not exist, and no official publications made any references to matters sexual.
 After the Germans hanged the 18-year old partisan heroine Zoya Kosmodemyanskaya (29 November 1941), the photo of her corpse caused a sensation when published in early 1942 as she was topless, which ensured that the photo attracted much prurient interest.
 Unlike the German and French armies, the Red Army had no system of field brothels and the frontoviki were not issued condoms as men in the British and American armies were.
 Venereal diseases were a major problem and those soldiers afflicted were harshly punished if discovered.
 The widespread rapes committed by the Red Army when entering Germany had little to do with sexual desire, but were instead acts of power, in the words of Rottman "the basest form of revenge and humiliation the soldiers could inflict on the Germans".
-It was a common practice for officers to take "campaign wives" or PPZh.
+It was a common practice for officers to take "campaign wives" or PPZh (походно-полевые жены (ППЖ)).
 Women serving in the Red Army Sometimes were told that they were now the mistresses of the officers, regardless of what they felt about the matter.
 The "campaign wives" were often nurses, signalers and clerks who wore a black beret.
 Despite being forced to become the concubines of the officers, they were widely hated by the frontoviki, who saw the "campaign wives" as trading sex for more favorable positions.
 The writer Vasily Grossman recorded typical remarks about the "campaign wives" in 1942: "Where's the general?" [someone asks].
 "Sleeping with his whore."
 And these girls had once wanted to be 'Tanya', or Zoya Kosmodemyanskaya.